entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is ?.

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is 1.
+The coding of *Ellopetalichthys scheii* should be revised fromr ? to 1.

 458. Crus commune of anterior and posterior semicircular canals: (0) dorsal to endocranial roof; (1) ventral to endocranial roof.